bioidiap/bob.bio.base/doc/installation.rst

 .. note::
-   If you have installed only ``bob.bio.base``, there is no database listed -- as all databases are included in other packages, such as :ref:`bob.bio.face <bob.bio.face>` or :ref:`bob.bio.speaker <bob.bio.speaker>`.
+   If you have installed only ``bob.bio.base``, there is no database listed -- as all databases are included in other packages, such as :ref:`bob.bio.face <bob.bio.face>` or :ref:`bob.bio.spear <bob.bio.spear>`.

 Test your Installation